android·

 • set custom DNS to use Cloudflare

-• used that to hide apps like "app store" (not it wouldn't work as the app wasn't registered but still nice to hide.)
+• Used that to hide apps like "App Store" (not that it would work as the app wasn't registered, but still nice to hide)

 Conclusion